APlusDesign/fullscreen-slider/README.md

 So enjoy! :)

+###Options

+    autoPlayState	: false, 			// Bool: Auto play the slideshow (true || false) autoPlayTime 	: 4,				// Int: The time between slides in seconds when auto play is set to true (1 - ?) alignIMG 		: '',				// String: How to align the background image, defaults to center.
+Available (top, bottom, right, left, top_left, top_right, bottom_left, bottom_right) boundary 		: $(document), 		// jQuery Object: The wrapper in which the slider sits, default to document as this is mean to be a fullscreen slider. startAtSlide 	: 0 				// Int: Which slide to start at (1 - ?)

 ###Documentation

 Working on it :(

-###Options

-    autoPlayState	: false, 			// Auto play the slideshow (bool: true || false) autoPlayTime 	: 4,				// The time between slides in seconds when auto play is set to true alignIMG 		: "center",			// How to align the background image, defaults to center.
-Available (top, bottom, right, left, top_left, top_right, bottom_left, bottom_right) boundary 		: $(document), 		// The wrapper in which the slider sits, default to document as this is mean to be a fullscreen slider. startAtSlide 	: 0 				// Which slide to start at (int)